Argyle Lake

 Good

-In 2024, Jake Wolf Hatchery stocked 4,034 Rainbow Trout at an average size of 11 inches on 10/4/2024, and a bonus 80 fish that were 22 inches in length.
+In 2025, Jake Wolf Hatchery stocked 4,004 Rainbow Trout at an average size of 11 inches.
 These fish are annually stocked for the catch able trout program.

 Walleye x Sauger (Saugeye)